AttackOnJasper/University-notes/psych253/psych253.md

 - Interaction allows patients to develop trust on doctor, more satisfied, and better health outcome
 - Study: patients stay more days in hospital if surgery is not explained

 ## Module 14 Law
 ### Eyewitness
-- Can be biased; often pick up the wrong person
+- Can be biased - often pick up the wrong person
 - Study (biased line-up procedures):
 	- conditions: unbiased (culprit may not be here) / biased (culprit should be here) instructions, culprit in / not in the line up
 	- results: